stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/07-deploy-the-app-to-openshift.md

 ``mvn clean package -Popenshift``{{execute T1}}

+Wait for the build to finish and the `BUILD SUCCESS` message!

 And finally, start the build process that will take the `.war` file and combine it with JBoss EAP and produce a Linux container image which will be automatically deployed into the project, thanks to the *DeploymentConfig* object created from the template: